 A lot of classic gym trainers will tell you to use heavier weights even if it means doing fewer reps.
 However, new studies have good news for those of you who prefer the lighter stuff!
 Light weights and more repetitions (until the point of fatigue) can provide the same muscle growth as lifting heavy weights with fewer reps.
 In fact, if you’d like to use no weights at all, bodyweight exercises and using resistance bands also provide the same benefit – as long as you’re fatiguing the muscle.
-A handy tip if you’re just starting out and looking for ways to enhance your workout.
+This is a common technique used by women who biohack.
+A handy tip if you're just starting out and looking for ways to enhance your workout.

 While it may seem like the norm to work out first thing in the morning, if you skip breakfast, this can actually be counterproductive.
 Working out on an empty stomach could mean that you aren’t able to work as hard as possible, and the drop in blood sugar could even make you faint.
 It’s also important to eat a while before any workout so you don’t feel excessively hungry after.
 It’s normal to want to treat yourself after an intense session, but the chances of you reaching for the most sinful options is lower if you aren’t already starving.

 Those just starting out with exercise will probably want to take this step slowly.
 Typically, a rest of 90-120 seconds between sets is standard when you start out, but if you’re looking to build endurance, reduce your rest time every week until you have it down to 30 seconds.
 Once you’ve mastered this skill, start taking your rests only when you feel like you cannot go on any further.
 Rest for the least amount of time possible, and get back at it.
 By the end of your workout, your muscles will probably be burning, but it’ll be worth it!